-Yes – you can make regular payments from a bank account into a Skipton Easy Access Cash ISA or Cash Lifetime ISA, if your account allows it, or you can pay in at your local branch.
-For Skipton Fixed Rate ISAs, you can only pay in funds for seven days after account opening, so it's not designed for regular payments.
+Yes – you can make regular payments from a bank account into a Skipton variable rate Cash ISA or Cash Lifetime ISA if your account allows it, or you can pay in at your local branch.
+For Skipton Fixed Rate Cash ISAs, you can only pay in funds for seven days after account opening, after this your account maybe closed to further deposits at any time and without notice.
+These type of accounts are not designed for regular payments.

 Can I carry this year's ISA allowance over to next year if I don't use it?

-No – You have to use your ISA allowance in the relevant tax year.
-However, you can continue to pay in any unused current year’s ISA allowance into an ISA you already have open if the account allows it.
+No – you have to use your ISA allowance in the relevant tax year.
+Any unused ISA allowance cannot be carried over into the next tax year.

-The benefit of such an approach is that the interest rates on offer to peer-to-peer lenders tend to be greater than those currently available from Cash ISAs.
-However, the risk is also considerably higher, as your capital is not guaranteed and you may get back less than you invest.
+The Innovative Finance ISA enables you to lend money through peer-to-peer lending platforms in a tax-free way.
+The benefit is that the interest rates on offer to peer-to-peer lenders tend to be greater than those currently available from Cash ISAs.
+However, the risk is also considerably higher, as your capital is not guaranteed and you may get back less than you invested.
 Skipton Building Society does not offer Innovative Finance ISAs.